chrisaxelson/tax4sa/README.md

 <!-- badges: end -->

 This is a minimal package to help with the compilation and analysis of tax data in South Africa.
-The package only contains two main sets of data and three functions.
+The package only contains three main sets of data and three functions.

 The data includes monthly tax revenue collections of the South African